Artists who wish to pursue a career as a fine artist or in a related profession will find this bit of information to be helpful.

 While most fine artists are self-employed, some find employment working for museums and galleries, educational and art institutions (as instructors) or work in private studios on special commissions.

 List of Related Fine Artist Positions

-These positions, while not actual fine artist positions, are related positions and most require the same skills and knowledge of a fine artist.
+These career options, while not actual fine artist professions, are related positions and most require the same skills and knowledge of a fine artist.
 This list contains some possible positions that can be applied for.
 The list is not comprehensive.